NHS vs private maternity care: what are your options?

-You’ll have postnatal appointments with NHS midwives once you’re back home.
+You’ll have with NHS midwives once you’re back home.
 This may be at your home, or at a local clinic or children’s centre.
-The number of appointments vary, but most women see a midwife three or four times.
+The number of appointments varies, but most women tend to see a midwife three or four times postnatally.

 You can choose to ‘mix and match’ NHS and private care, or pay for certain additional services, to give you extra reassurance or comfort when you want it.

 In our 2016 survey, one in six parents told us they had paid for an additional scan during pregnancy, costing them just over £100 on average.
 For more than half of parents, the key reason for paying for a scan privately was to get detailed 3D and 4D images of their baby.

 A small number of parents said they paid for additional blood tests (4%), often to check for health conditions and for additional reassurance.